d

 Koshu Wine Styles You Can Taste in Yamanashi

-Koshu is not just one type of wine.
-Depending on the producer, vineyards, and aging style, Koshu wine can be expressed in several ways.
+Koshu is not limited to one expression.
+Depending on the producer, vineyard, and winemaking style, it can appear in several different forms.

-During wine tasting in Yamanashi, visitors commonly experience:
+During wine tasting in Yamanashi, visitors commonly encounter:

-Yamanashi is famous for crisp, elegant Koshu whites — but it also surprises visitors with unique expressions.
-Depending on the wineries visited in the Koshu Valley, guests may also taste distinctive Japanese reds, rare boutique blends, and unique Japanese hybrid wines.
+Yamanashi is best known for elegant Koshu whites, but the region can also surprise visitors with more experimental expressions.
+Depending on the wineries visited in the Koshu Valley, guests may also taste distinctive Japanese reds, rare boutique blends, and other wines that place Koshu in a broader regional context.

-Japanese Wine Grapes – What Is Grown in Yamanashi Wine Country?
+Japanese Wine Grapes Grown in Yamanashi Wine Country

-However, in the Koshu Valley — including Katsunuma and Enzan — wineries also grow international varieties such as:
+In the Koshu Valley, including Katsunuma and Enzan, wineries may also grow international varieties such as:

 • Chardonnay